SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 1. Avoid making concurrent requests.
 For example, instead of issuing 10 requests all at once, issue them consecutively - only issue the next query after the previous one has been completed.
 You may need to consider caching these results if you need them quickly, for example of a page load.
 1. Try consolidating the requests into a single query.
 For example, instead of making 10 simultaneous queries for `WorkEmail:user1@constoso.com`, `WorkEmail:user2@constoso.com`,..., `WorkEmail:user10@contoso.com`, try the single query, `WorkEmail:user1@constoso.com WorkEmail:user2@constoso.com ...
 WorkEmail:user10@contoso.com`.
 1. Consider using the [Microsoft Graph API](/graph/search-concept-person) if a high-request-volume scenario (in excess of 25 requests per second) is truly necessary.

+### When accessing OneDrive sites
+When a client makes excessive attempts to access many OneDrive site collections that do not exist, we may throttle requests from that client's IP address.
+The client will receive an HTTP 429 response when accessing any OneDrive site collection during the throttling period.

 ## What should you do if you get blocked in SharePoint Online?